Senckenberg-DCBiodivIT/FAIR-workflow-platform-cordra-schema/README.md

 - `asNestedGraph` is a custom method on the `Dataset` type that returns a dataset and all linked objects in a single jsonld graph `{"@graph": [dataset, relatedObject1, relatedObject2, ...]}`
 - `asGraph` is similar to `asNestedGraph`, but does not return objects linked by a nested Dataset (i.e. Files that are not part of the root dataset, but of a dataset that is included in that dataset)

 ## Build

 Lifecycle hooks and type methods are written in Kotlin.
-Gradle is used as a build system to create a "fat jar" that can be used with cordra (see [Cordra Java hooks](https://www.cordra.org/documentation/design/java-hooks-and-methods.html)).
+Gradle is used as a build system to create a "fat jar" which can be used with Cordra (see [Cordra Java hooks](https://www.cordra.org/documentation/design/java-hooks-and-methods.html)).

 ## Deployment/Installation

-The provided script [schemas/updateSchemas.py] can be used to update a running cordra instance with all types and the hook library.
+The provided script [schemas/updateSchemas.py] can be used to update a running Cordra instance with all types and the hook library.
 It takes care of uploading all schemas and attaches the library jar file to the dataset schema object:

 To install, first build the library with `gradle build`: